Ask not what the world asks of you.

 At the core of it all, both in my practice and in my personal life, it truly is my passion and life mission to help people come alive—to help my clients and the people around me remove obstacles and become who they want to and are meant to be.
 I love inspiring others to experience the world with creativity and mindfulness and to find innovative and exciting ways to engage with themselves and others.
 You don’t need to be an artist to experience the world creatively.
 It can be found in making a beautiful meal, learning how to knit or even within creating the space to find your inner child and push crayons onto pages in a coloring book— all three things I love to do!
 We all have the ability to make positive changes in our lives and in the world, which is why I am passionate about living authentically and creatively everyday and showing my children how to live in ways that help manifest the changes we want to see in the world.

 Whether you are struggling and seeking insight and healing or want to feel empowered to reach your potential and become the master of your life, there is hope and a meaningful path forward.
-I have been providing coaching and therapy using a mindfulness approach for 15 years, and I know both personally and professionally the power of this work.
+I have been providing coaching and therapy using a mindfulness approach for over 15 years, and I know both personally and professionally the power of this work.
 I offer a warm, nonjudgmental and safe space for you to identify what’s keeping you stuck and to develop the tools needed to make the most of your life regardless of the challenges that inevitabley arise each day.
 I listen with compassion and offer practical, supportive guidance and tool as you set goals and develop the insight and techniques that can help you become who it is that you truly want to and are meant to be.